imdevan/imdevan.github.io/_posts/blog/2016-01-19-things-to-keep-in-mind.md

 ---

 * Always have a water bottle in your car
-* Get something new where you go to eat often, not just your usual
 * Make a budget for yourself
 * But don't forget to give yourself some play money
 * Always round up on how much things cost so you have money left over